Future standards for marine Ethernet networks

 • 460-Forwarders that act as firewalls between secure and insecure zones

-With increasing cyber threats to ship networks, IEC 61162-460 is a vital component for protecting navigation and control systems.
-According to industry reports, the financial impact of maritime cyber incidents has increased by nearly 200% since 2022, with average ransom demands exceeding 3 million dollars.
+With increasing cyber threats to vessel networks, IEC 61162-460 is an important component for protecting navigation and control systems.
+According to Industry Terms reports, the economic consequences of marine cyber incidents have increased by almost 200% since 2022, with average ransom amounts exceeding $3 million.

 Conclusion

-Together, IEC 61162-450 and 460 form the backbone of modern maritime Ethernet networks.
-With 450, we get fast and compatible data communication, while 460 adds the security layers needed for the future of autonomous and connected vessels.
+Together, IEC 61162-450 and 460 form the backbone of modern marine Ethernet networks.
+With 450, we get fast and compatible data communication, while 460 adds the security layers required for future autonomous and connected vessels.

 Actisense and the future

-The development team at Actisense is already working on implementing these standards in their PRO series of buffers and multiplexersuarter of 2026.
+The development team at Actisense is already working on implementing these standards in their PRO series of buffers and multiplexers, with launch planned for the second quarter of 2026.